 Revival Day in Bulgaria

 Revival Day is a holiday in Bulgaria that commemorates the national revival leaders.
-This is a day that commemorates all of the work that was performed by people during the national liberation movement.
+This day honors all the work performed by individuals during the national liberation movement.
 It’s a public holiday in Bulgaria, but it’s not a day off for most people.

-Some of the national leaders that are honored on this day are Ivan Vazov, Saint Ivan of Rila, and Hristo Botev.
-Of course, that’s only a shortlist of the Bulgarian national leaders celebrated on this day.
-Also celebrated on this holiday are two other holidays.
-These include the Day of Bulgarian Journalism and the Day of Bulgarian Science.
+Some of the national leaders honored on this day include Ivan Vazov, Saint Ivan of Rila, and Hristo Botev.
+Of course, this is only a short list of the Bulgarian national leaders celebrated on this day.
+Also celebrated on this holiday are two other holidays: the Day of Bulgarian Journalism and the Day of Bulgarian Science.

-Revival Day is a public holiday in Bulgaria that’s been observed continuously for many, many years.
-However, in 1945, the communist regime of the country banned this holiday.
-That’s because the holiday contradicted typical Soviet censorship and propaganda at the time.
-Even though it was publicly banned during this time, however, it never stopped being celebrated privately by Bulgarians.
+Revival Day is a public holiday in Bulgaria that has been observed continuously for many years.
+However, in 1945, the communist regime of the country banned this holiday because it contradicted typical Soviet censorship and propaganda at the time.
+Even though it was publicly banned during this period, it never stopped being celebrated privately by Bulgarians.

-When the Soviet Union collapsed during the beginning of the 1990s, Bulgaria was once again able to celebrate this holiday, and it did so in 1992.
-Starting at the turn of the 20th century, a new celebration has been added to the ways that Bulgarians have celebrated this holiday.
-This new celebration was the raising of the national flag and the changing of the sentry of the Presidency.
+When the Soviet Union collapsed at the beginning of the 1990s, Bulgaria was once again able to celebrate this holiday, which it did in 1992.
+Starting at the turn of the 20th century, a new celebration was added to the ways Bulgarians have celebrated this holiday.
+This new celebration involved the raising of the national flag and the changing of the guard at the Presidency.

 Observing Revival Day

-Besides the raising of Bulgaria’s flag during the changing of the sentry of the Presidency, this holiday is also celebrated in a number of other different ways.
-People use the day off to learn more about their national leaders or to visit loved ones.
+Besides the raising of Bulgaria’s flag during the changing of the guard at the Presidency, this holiday is also celebrated in a number of other ways.
+People use the day to learn more about their national leaders or to visit loved ones.
 It’s also a day when many students organize special parades and some museums offer free admission to the general public.